-Novosel then developed a program of instruction so golfers can learn to swing with this 3:1 rhythm.
+Novosel then developed a program of instruction so golfers can learn to swing with this 3:1 characteristic.
 This program is contained in a disc that comes with a book that and video and audio tracks.
 Let me recommend this book to you with several caveats.

-First, the audio track ratio is 2:1, not 3:1.
+Second, the audio track ratio is 2:1, not 3:1.
 The sound tracks on the disc are precise 2:1 intervals.
 Watch the videos to learn the exercises, but don’t listen.
 You’ll get the wrong rhythm in your head.

-Second, the sound tracks coach you through only three discreet tempos.
+Third, the sound tracks coach you through only three discreet tempos.
 If the tempo that feels right for you and lets you hit the ball the best is between two of these tempos, you won’t be served by using the disc as a training guide.